 (4) In this section —

-“person” includes any person who is included in a witness protection program and any person who was included in a witness protection program and who retains a new identity given to him or her under the program.
+person includes any person who is included in a witness protection program and any person who was included in a witness protection program and who retains a new identity given to him or her under the program.

-34. Disclosure by Auditor General or Parliamentary Commissioner
+34. Disclosure by Auditor General, Parliamentary Commissioner or Corruption and Crime Commission

 (1) Subject to subsection (3), nothing in this Act prevents the Auditor General from disclosing information in accordance with the Auditor General Act 2006.